 The liver is your second largest organ and is responsible for many crucial functions including removing toxins from the body, fighting infections, controlling cholesterol levels and aiding digestion.
 However, this vital organ is often overlooked when we are thinking about our health, particularly as there aren't many obvious signs or symptoms in the early stages to show that we could be suffering from liver problems.
 So take a look at our 7 ways to look after your liver and find out what you need to do to keep your liver healthy.

-- Check your iron.
 Iron overload syndrome means your body can’t get rid of excess iron, eventually leading to liver damage.
-This can be done easily with an Iron Status Check.
+This can be done easily with an Iron Deficiency Check.

 The good news is that early liver damage can be reversed through lifestyle changes.
 So test your liver with our easy-to-use home-to-lab Liver Check and spot early signs of inflammation.
 Don’t wait for symptoms.
 Get tested today!